toyogarcia/Data-Science/R-Programming/Week1-Assignment/Assignment.md

 The function should return a vector of correlations for the monitors that meet the threshold requirement.
 If no monitors meet the threshold requirement, then the function should return a numeric vector of length 0.

+For this function you will need to use the 'cor' function in R which calculates the correlation between two vectors.
+Please read the help page for this function via '?cor' and make sure that you know how to use it.

 **CHECK RESULTS**

 source("corr.R")